The Brand Process

 Jess: My process starts with an initial inquiry, then a discovery call to see if the prospective client is prepared to work together.
 I want to have an honest conversation with them.
 If they hop on a call with me, I will try to determine if now is even the right time for them to do branding or if it’s something they should consider looking at in the future.
 I need to know if they’re ready to dive deep and commit to a long-term process.
 Sometimes people will get sticker shock because they don't understand why branding costs so much, but if they actually got into the process, they would realize just how valuable it is.
 Those who are ready to commit and book with me will get a questionnaire that helps them examine their own clients a little bit more.
 My brand process is very similar within all of my projects, so if you're a wedding client or you have a campaign, you're going to get a similar process.

-Jess: Every process starts with questions, but something else I'm starting to implement is a brand clarity workshop.
-Right now I'm taking Brand Clarity Academy by Quill & Co and this is something that she does.
-Ideally, these workshops would be in person, but given the times, a lot of them happen over zoom.
-Although some people like to write down the answers to their questions, others benefit from having a back and forth conversation.
-You might be surprised at what you’ll say or understand when given the appropriate questions to work through.
-Once we've really nailed the brand strategy, you will get a report that has everything we discussed in it — including some visual inspiration that we’ve collected.
+Jess: Every process starts with questions, but something else I'm beginning to implement is a brand clarity workshop.
+Right now I'm taking Brand Clarity Academy by Quill & Co. and this is something that she does.
+Ideally, these workshops would be in person, but given the times, a lot of them happen over Zoom.
+Although some people like to write down the answers to their questions, others benefit from having a back-and-forth conversation.
+You might be surprised at what you say or understand when given the appropriate questions to work through.
+Once we've nailed the brand strategy, you will get a report that has everything we discussed in it — including some visual inspiration that we’ve collected.
 I want to collaborate to a certain degree, but I also want to keep your audience in mind.
 As we dive into the design phase, we can always come back to the strategy.
 For instance, if things start to pivot in the wrong direction, we can revisit the brand strategy roadmap to get back on track.

 The One Concept Method